kal-kyokya/alx-pre_course/README.md

-My first readme
+My first readme,
-Tell me what you think
+tell me what you think